WildGeeseSeattle/Ulysses/README.md

 * Install the [Libertinus fonts] to get a high-quality, TeX-friendly seriffed font.

+* Install the [Noto Sans fonts] to get a sans serif font used in a couple of places.

 * Install a [PDF viewer],
   if you don't have one already